roketin/react-base-project/README.md

   - `enabled`: Hides the language dropdown when set to `false`.
   - `debug`: Mirrors `i18next` debug mode; handy during localisation tweaks.
   - `supported`: Each locale entry must define a `code` (used by i18next), `label` (UI display), and optional `isDefault`.
+- **`search`**:
+  - `enableSearchGlobal`: When set to `true`, displays the global search trigger button and enables the command palette.
+Set to `false` to completely hide the global search feature from the application.

 ---